samuelgja/gen/README.md

 Or you can download the repo and build binary directly.

 ## 🤔 Why Gen?
+- 📚 **Easy to Use**: Create and use your own template in matter of seconds.
 - 🛠 **Efficient Template Management**: Tackle repetitive code across different projects with ease.
-- 🖥️ **For Various IDEs**: Works seamlessly with your favorite IDEs.
 - 📁 **Versatile Templates**: From UI components to data models and boilerplate code.

 ## 🔧 How Gen Enhances IDE Templates